 Why does this matter?
 Because you're almost certainly going to want to fly business class at least one leg of your flight to Asia.
 And business class?
 You're looking at roughly 100,000 to 200,000 points roundtrip.

 In light of this, planning a flight to Asia can be a tricky endeavor.
-Luckily, there are a few straightforward options, and we're here to share one.
+Luckily, there are a few straightforward options, and we're here to share the one we used!

-Korean Air Business Class Is a Great Option for Getting to Shanghai Disneyland in Style
+Korean Air Business Class Is a Great Option for Getting to Asia in Style

-According to AwardAce, one of my favorite tools, my best option for getting to Shanghai from JFK round-trip would have been ANA for 80,000 points.
+According to AwardAce, one of our favorite tools, our best option for getting to Shanghai from JFK round-trip would have been ANA for 80,000 points.
 Unfortunately, ANA doesn't do one-way awards, so that option was off the table.
 For one-way awards, the best options are: Mileage Plan (50,000), JAL Mileage Bank (50,000), and Skypass (62,500).

 When it came to picking one, the choice was easy.
 Mileage Plan and JAL Mileage Bank, which could be good options if you could find availability, are both only transfer partners of SPG Starpoints.
-I have a small stash of Starpoints, but I didn't want to spend them unless I had to.
+We have a small stash of Starpoints, but we didn't want to spend them unless we had to.
 Skypass, which we can use to book Korean Air Business Class, on the other hand, is a transfer partner of both Chase Ultimate Rewards and SPG Starpoints.
-I had a much larger stash of Ultimate Rewards points, mostly due to Emily and I both getting the Chase Sapphire Reserve's 100,000 point signup bonus.
-Korean Air business class (or "Prestige Class" as Korean Air calls it) also has good availability from JFK to Shanghai, which we needed because some aspects of our trip were still up in the air.
+We had a much larger stash of Ultimate Rewards points, mostly due to getting the Chase Sapphire Reserve's 100,000 point signup bonus.
+Korean Air business class (or "Prestige Class" as Korean Air calls it) also has good availability from JFK to Shanghai.

-Unfortunately, Korean Air doesn't fly nonstop from JFK (or anywhere in the US) to Shanghai.
-It flies, as you would expect, through its hub in Seoul.
-I hate connecting flights, so to avoid any headaches (and because we had the time) we decided to do a week in Seoul on our way to Shanghai.
+Korean Air doesn't fly nonstop from JFK (or anywhere in the US) to Shanghai.
+It flies through its hub in Seoul.
+We hate connecting flights, so to avoid any headaches (and because we had the time) we decided to do a week in Seoul on our way to Shanghai.

 Booking Korean Air Skypass Business Class Awards

 Booking was simple.
-We shifted some Chase Ultimate Rewards points from Emily's account into mine, and then from mine into my Korean Air Skypass account.
+We transferred some Chase Ultimate Rewards points from one of our accounts to the other and then into our Korean Air Skypass account.
 Skypass transfers from Ultimate Rewards are "instant", meaning they take only a few minutes to show in your online account.
-The whole process of getting 125,000 points into my Skypass account took less than 15 minutes.
+The whole process of getting 125,000 points into our Skypass account took less than 15 minutes.

 To search for your Korean Air flight, you'll visit KoreanAir.com and click "Redeem Miles."
 If you're flying round-trip, you can click "SkyTeam Award" after you click "Redeem Miles."
 This will show you availability including Korean Air's partners.
 If you're flying one way, you won't be able to book SkyTeam awards via Skypass.
 One notable perk of the SkyTeam award is that you might find non-stop options.
 Here's a nonstop, round-trip business class flight in February on China Eastern.
 It costs 155,000 Skypass Miles and $500 per person.

 Flying one-way, we were required to book on Korean Air if we wanted to use Skypass Miles.
 Since we were planning a stopover on Seoul, we clicked "Multi-City" and input our choice cities (dates are for examples only).
 The trip wound up costing us 125,000 miles and $450.
 We put the flight on our Ritz Visa.
-I would have preferred the Chase Sapphire Reserve, but we're targeting $10,000 on the Ritz Visa this year to maintain gold status with Marriott, Ritz, and Starwood.
+We would have preferred the Chase Sapphire Reserve, but we're targeting $10,000 on the Ritz Visa this year to maintain gold status with Marriott, Ritz, and Starwood.

 If you're brand new to travel hacking, we've got a handy series for starters that will explain the basics to you.
-If Shanghai Disneyland is in your plans, we'd suggest you start earning Chase Ultimate Rewards points and SPG Starpoints as soon as possible.
+If any Asian Disney resort is in your plans, we'd suggest you start earning Chase Ultimate Rewards and SPG Starpoints as soon as possible.
 The best way to earn Chase Ultimate Rewards points is with a Chase Sapphire Reserve or Chase Sapphire Preferred.
 Our referral links for those card are here: